backupbrew/switchbrew/AM services.md

 | 60  | \[3.0.0+\] GetDefaultDisplayResolution                        |                                                                                |
 | 61  | \[3.0.0+\] GetDefaultDisplayResolutionChangeEvent             |                                                                                |

+Officially notification messages are handled by the application itself, not sdk-nso in ExeFS.
+Official apps call code in sdk-nso which basically uses svcWaitSynchronization with the event from [\#GetEventHandle](#GetEventHandle "wikilink") to check whether a message is available, then if so it uses [\#ReceiveMessage](#ReceiveMessage "wikilink").
+The actual handling for message IDs is done in the app itself.

 ### GetEventHandle

 No input.
 Returns an output event handle.
 This is signalled when a